Tennis Elbow Treatment - Brisbane MSK Therapy Clinic

 Forearm extensors and how tennis elbow braces work

 Many inflammatory conditions are easily irritated, and tennis elbow braces aim to reduce further irritation to already injured tissues by changing the force applied to the injury site with relevance to Biotensegrity and Soft Tissue Adaptation.
 However, doing so increases tensional forces on the other side of the brace, between it and the muscle insertion point.
 Effectively, everything has trade-offs, and a tennis elbow brace may be useful in some circumstances, though it is not likely to resolve a problem.
-Typically, a brace will not address soft tissue adaptions caused at injury onset, during the healing process and any resulting movement pattern changes.
-Equally, everything has consequences at some point in time, as tissues do not work in isolation and movement creates more global demands on the body.
-Changes in one area can irritate others, though this may not become apparent for some time.
+Typically, a brace will not address soft tissue adaptions caused at injury onset, during the healing process, or any resulting movement pattern changes.
+Equally, everything has consequences at some point, as tissues do not work in isolation, and movement creates more global demands on the body.
+Changes in one area can irritate others, though this may not become apparent until much later.

 Injury Prevention and Coaches

 Prevention is always the best option, followed by treatment if and when needed.
-One cannot underestimate the value of a good and reputable coach as part of an injury prevention strategy in sports.
+One must recognize the value of a good and reputable coach as part of an injury prevention strategy in sports.
 Advice relating to equipment and technique can play a considerable role in injury prevention.
-Many variables can contribute to injury, and a coach can advise on racket material, racket head size, grip size, string type and tension, playing surfaces, balls and more.
+Many variables can contribute to injury, and a coach can advise on racket material, head size, grip diameter, string type and tension, playing surfaces, balls and more.